keermanish/react-page-maker/README.md

   - #### Create Layout (If you want more complex/nested structure) ####

-    Here the steps are very similar to element, after all layouts are also one type of element but only difference is that they have some dropzone wherein you can drop an elements to form the page structure.
+    Here the steps are very similar to element, after all layouts are also one type of element but the only difference is that they have some dropzone wherein you can drop a elements to form the page structure.
 To create such dropezon we have `Dropzone` component.
 Layout can have one or many dropzones but make sure each dropzone has unique identifier.

     ```Javascript
       // DraggableGrid_1_2.js